 Arguments made, arguments lost

-Sometimes you might hear arguments against votes for all.
-They don’t stand up to scrutiny:
+Sometimes you might hear the following arguments against votes for all.
+They don't stand up to scrutiny:

 Adults do not have to reach a certain level of maturity or show a particular level of political interest before they can vote.
-And in any case many young people (not all, but then not all adults do either) are able to think for themselves and take a conscious social, moral or political decision before they are 16 years old.
-There are also many young people who are politically interested but feel they are not listened to.
-Giving them the vote would harness their energy and get them into good voting habits for when they are older.
+In any case, many young people (not all, but then not all adults do either) can think for themselves and make a conscious social, moral or political decision before they are 16 years old.
+Many young people are politically interested but feel they are not listened to.
+Giving them the right to vote would harness their energy and provide good voting habits for the future.

 But who would they vote for?